dabeaz-course/practical-python/Notes/01_Introduction/05_Lists.md

 del names[1]
 ```

 Removing an item does not create a hole.
-Other items will move down to fill the space vacated.
+Other items will move down
+to fill the space vacated.
+If there are more than one occurrence of
-If there are more than one occurrence of the element, `.remove()` will remove only the first occurrence.
+the element, `remove()` will remove only the first occurrence.

 ### List Sorting